tshepang/blog/content/floss-i-use-a-lot.md

 - __Firefox__ (on Debian and on Android)
 - [AntennaPod]: for listening to podcasts (on Android)
-- [Transmission]: the only torrent client I have ever used
+- [Transmission]: the only torrent client I ever used
 - __VLC__: user interface could be a lot better
 - [Nemo]: a fork of Nautilus